 Australia is a continent of immense coastal urbanisation.
-Approximately 85 per cent of our population lives within 50km of the ocean, and where our towns, cities and suburbs aren’t directly connected to the coastline the majority have been built by rivers, lakes and reservoirs.
-Our climate ensures our beaches and bays are filled with activity on weekends and public holidays, and our culture of life lived at the water’s edge is deeply embedded.
+Approximately 85 percent of our population lives within 50km of the ocean, and where our towns, cities and suburbs aren’t directly connected to the coastline the majority have been built by rivers, lakes and reservoirs.
+Our climate ensures our beaches and bays are filled with activity on weekends and public holidays, and our culture of a life lived at the water’s edge is deeply embedded.
 It is natural, therefore, that our nation should be a leader in the field of waterfront urban design.

 But what makes a truly great waterfront?
 Here we present ten considerations that we undertake when planning the perfect place at the water’s edge.